 Brands and products can become symbols of an individual’s self-concept.
 This fact demonstrates how a self-expressive benefit component of the value proposition can help you separate yourself via a focused marketing strategy.

-Nike’s “Just Do It” slogan is a great example of successful execution of a self-expressive benefit.
-Consider this: consumers (who may not even be athletes) pay Nike to promote the brand through the purchase of shoes, t-shirts and other wearables.
+Nike’s “Just Do It” slogan is a great example of a successful execution for a self-expressive benefit.
+Consider this: consumers (who may not even be athletes) pay Nike to promote the brand through the logo visibility on the purchase of shoes, t-shirts and other wearables.
 The result for Nike is a (very profitable) brand asset the company can charge a premium for that can be leveraged across multiple market channels and segments.
 And, once a consumer identifies with a brand through a self-expressive benefit, it is very difficult to get that consumer to switch brands, and relatively easy to get them to promote it.

 To [TARGET AUDIENCE], [BRAND or PRODUCT] is the [WHAT] that [DOES WHAT] so that [BENEFIT/RESULT].